redballoonsecurity/ofrak/docs/environment-setup.md

 # Environment Setup & Installing OFRAK

+!!! warning
+    OFRAK is a Python library supporting Python3.7 and up.
+First and foremost, make sure your Python and pip installations are for Python3.7+!

 There are three main ways one can set up an environment to use OFRAK:

 1. From [PyPI](https://pypi.org/project/ofrak/) via `pip`.